 Types of evergreen content can often include: How-to-content, product / service reviews, lists, recipes and more.

-The two main reasons that writing evergreen content are that it can continuously drive traffic to your website and it can improve your search rankings.
+The two main reasons that makes writing evergreen content important are that it can continuously drive traffic to your website and it can improve your search rankings.

 Examples of evergreen content:

 - How to Properly Clean a Fish Tank

 - 10 Mistakes to Avoid When Building a New Home

 It is important that you don’t only publish evergreen content, you want to write timely content on current topics too.